A street in Giesing with residential buildings and a church

 Classical music in Schloss Nymphenburg (castle)

 The Residence Soloists play in the one-hour Mozart concerts works for piano and chamber music from Mozart to Beethoven, Schubert, Chopin, Ravel, Debussy and others - masterpieces of classical music.
-Schloss Nymphenburg was the birthplace of the fairytale king Ludwig II, who spent his childhood here.
+Schloss Nymphenburg (palace) was the birthplace of the fairytale king Ludwig II, who spent his childhood here.
 The 7-year-old Wolfgang Amadeus Mozart and his sister Nannerl gave concerts in the palace with great success.

 Where: Schloss Nymphenburg